-Whether it be local authority liaison, natural England license application, toolbox talks, site supervision, habitat creation or translocation, clear guidance by an appropriately qualified, licensed and experienced ecology consultancy ensures you receive the correct advice up front.
+Whether it be local authority liaison, Natural England license application, toolbox talks, site supervision, habitat creation or translocation, clear guidance by an appropriately qualified, licensed and experienced ecology consultancy ensures you receive the correct advice upfront.

 Mitigation measures can include a number of strategies and options to limit the impact and effects of development on habitat and protected species.
 Planning the mitigation measures early in the project can benefit the development timeframe and will assist in supporting planning approval etc.

-The mitigation options can include avoidance by design, incorporating and supplementing existing habitat into the design, integration of artificial homes (boxes, piles etc.), translocation of species to suitable natural habitat or by habitat creation to enhance a site (meadows, ponds etc.).
+The mitigation options can include avoidance by design, incorporating and supplementing existing habitat into the design, integration of artificial homes (boxes, piles etc.), translocation of species to suitable natural habitats or by habitat creation to enhance a site (meadows, ponds etc.).

 Working with ecology consultants is often a requirement from a local authority as part of a planning condition and application.
 As an applicant looking for planning permission on an area that may be impacted in terms of its natural habitat, it is vital that you present all relevant ecological information with your planning application, or at least soon after.
 From the perspective of a develop an ecological survey ensures that they are adhering to UK wildlife law and any obligations that they have as the lead developer, anticipating any and all questions that the local planning authority may have once a planning application is in process.